Are you one of those people who has tried every diet

 WHILE IT MAY BE OF LITTLE COMFORT TO LEARN THAT

-, and weight, is not from a lack
+YOUR INABILITY TO LOSE FAT, and weight, is not from a lack

 of trying, but rather your body’s inherent inability to effectively